All digital products and tools developed in the scope of Re-Imagine Europe.

 In this podcast, Sofía Olascoaga gives an overview of the activist history of Cuernavaca (MX).
 From the 1950s to the 1980s, Cuernavaca attracted several generations of intellectuals and activists becoming a testing ground for social initiatives.

-A literature review about the audience development of Re-Imagine Europe
+A literature review of Urban Paradoxes about audience development strategies within Re-Imagine Europe.

 SON[I]A #285 Bernard Stiegler